Octagonal prism

-In geometry, the octagonal prism is the sixth in an infinite set of prisms, formed by rectangular sides and two regular octagon caps.
+In geometry, the octagonal prism is a prism comprising eight rectangular sides joining two regular octagon caps.

-If faces are all regular, it is a semiregular polyhedron.

 Symmetry

 Images

 The octagonal prism can also be seen as a tiling on a sphere:

 Use

 In optics, octagonal prisms are used to generate flicker-free images in movie projectors.

 In uniform honeycombs and 4-polytopes

 It is an element of three uniform honeycombs:

 It is also an element of two four-dimensional uniform 4-polytopes: